 Home Location and Roof Type

 Location isn’t limited to the general area; it also pertains to whether tall trees or buildings will block the sun’s rays for a substantial part of the day.
 In addition, roof type is a consideration.
-A roof with a slope that faces south is optimal for installing solar panels, but the roof structure on some homes may not be structurally sound enough to support a solar array.
+A roof with a slope that faces south is optimal for the installation of solar panels, but the roof structure on some homes may not be structurally sound enough to support a solar array.
 The installer may need to modify the roof or install the panels on a freestanding ground unit rather than on the roof.

 Type of Panels